OMearaCD/Sandbox/README.md

 # Sandbox
 Collection of mini-projects I've done for practice and to test out newly-learned functionalities.
 Mostly single-function.

+resume list - A list of job titles and companies.
+Entries are saved in localstorage.

 OKgosite - A mockup of a website turned into an actual thing.

 navbar - A navbar mimicking the one on the website of the Newport Aquarium.
 A work in progress.